wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/data-lifecycle.md

 - Collection – Collection begins the data lifecycle and describes the receipt of data by an organization.
 - Processing – Processing refers to any action performed on collected data, whether automated or manual.
-- Third party sharing – Third party sharing is the sharing or onward disclosure of data to third parties.
+- Third-party sharing – Third-party sharing is the sharing or onward disclosure of data to third parties.
 - Retention – Retention is the persistence of data beyond initial collection.
-Retention covers data storage locations as well as data stored in databases.
+Retention covers data storage locations and data stored in databases.
 - Destruction – Destruction marks the end of the data lifecycle.
 Data destruction follows a defined process for when a customer subscription ends or when there is an active deletion of data by a user or administrator.

 Now that you understand the data lifecycle at a high level, we will explore each phase in more detail.